PrintM3D/Quad-Fusion-Docs/supported-printers/prusa-i3-mk2s.md

 ![Front](../.gitbook/assets/image%20%2898%29.png)

-As you can see, the front of the mount has two sets of holes, the bottom set is where you will be screwing in the two 20mm long standoffs.
+The front of the mount has 4 holes, screw the two 20mm long standoffs into the 2 lower holes, as shown in the image below

 ![Back](../.gitbook/assets/image%20%2848%29.png)